 Tintin made me visit Geneva- Enjoying this Swiss Treasure

 An introduction to Tintin and his Geneva When I was a child, I was obsessed with the adventures of Tintin, a fictional reporter from Belgium who traveled to almost every continent (we never saw him make it to Australia).
 On his travels usually accompanied by his dog Snowy, solving crimes, spy-rings and flying to the Moon.
-The series author Herge was fanatical about real historical detail (after his first three terrible books!)
-In “The Calculus Affair,” engulfed Tintin in cold war intrigue, spy rings and sonic weapons in Geneva.
-Hergé’s detailed illustrations brought Geneva to…
+The series author Herge was fanatical about real historical detail (after his first three terrible books).
+In “The Calculus Affair,” Tintin dashes to Geneva to rescue his friend Proifessor Calculus who had traveled there for a science conference.
+In…

 Revisiting the Market Shooting: Memories, Fear and Hope